stewemetal/composehydrationtracker/README.md

 # HydrationTracker

-This is a demo project for the Webuni Android webinar held on 2022.04.20.
+This is a demo project for Jetpack Compose interoperability and UI testing.

-The project implements an Android app build with AAC and Jetpack Compose
+The project implements an Android app build with AAC and Jetpack Compose.

 ||||